 Cooling Modes: 2 cooling modes, a fan mode, dehumidifier mode, and heat mode for the winter months

-One of the things we liked the most about this unit is how lightweight and portable it is.
+One of the things we liked the most about this air con unit is how lightweight and portable it is.
 The sleek body and built-in wheels make it easy to move it from one end of your RV to the other.
-It can also be a portable space heater in the colder months makes sure you will get use out of it all year.
+It can also be a portable space heater in the colder months, ensuring you get use out of it all year.
 The dehumidifier also works well and can remove 1.5 liters of moisture out of the air per hour, which is great on those humid and sticky afternoons.

 Cooling Capabilities: 8,000 BTU for 150 sq. ft. spaces